GROUPS

 Hadyn Notestine at hnotestine2@gmail.com.

-This dedicated group of men gathers weekly to share their lives and support their faith journeys.
-After an intentional time of coffee and fellowship, they read and discuss a selection of books, ranging from spiritual classics to contemporary devotional books.
+This dedicated group of men gathers weekly in the Gathering from 9:30 to 11 AM to share their lives and support their faith journeys.
+They read and discuss a selection of books, ranging from spiritual classics to contemporary devotional books.
 Newcomers are welcome.
 For information, contact Hadyn Notestine at hnotestine2@gmail.com.

 Thursday Morning Men's Devotional